To the left...

-Ravine Acres Farm & kennel is located east of Millet, Alberta (40 minutes south of Edmonton).
-It is a family farm, my husband (Jerry) raises beef cattle and has a mixed grain/hay operation.
-I am home full time as well as the dogs and kids keep me quite busy.
-We have 3 children Tristan (15), Cherese (12) and Kelsen (9) that help with the dogs, when they are puppies, they require a LOT of love, attention, stimulation, cuddles and playtime.
+Ravine Acres Farm & kennel is located about 10 minutes off of the Anthony Henday, near Edmonton, Alberta.
+I have 3 kids Tristan, Cherese and Kelsen that help with the dogs, when they are puppies, they require a LOT of love, attention, stimulation, cuddles and playtime.

 Our dogs are first and foremost our family pets.
 They are not kennel dogs, they have a good life of running, playing, quadding with us, horseback riding with us and swimming at the lake.
 When we go camping, we usually have 2 or 3 (and puppies if at that time we do have puppies).
-They come into the house for playtime and visits on cold days.
-They are kenneled in our heated garage on cold nights.
+They come into the house for playtime and take turns indoors regularly on cold days (well, pretty much every day over the winter...my kitchen looks like a massive dog rug as they all loiter on the floor).
+They are kenneled in our heated shop nightly.
 In nice weather, they get to enjoy their choice of 6 XXXL dog runs that are decorated with agility structures, dog houses, chew bones and balls.
 They are normally out in the yard with us when we are outdoors.
-Being that we are on the farm, we have a very active, outdoor family life.
+Being that we are in the country, we have a very active, outdoor family life.

 Our dogs are chosen for their laid back personality, willingness to learn and loving personality.
 Most all of our mini or toy australian shepherds will have the same interest and ability in physical activity, however they don't 'need' to work such as most mini or standard australian shepherds tend to.
 They are a herding dog, I however like to produce puppies with reduced herding instinct as most of our families don't have cattle in their back yard.
 If you are looking for an active and able working dog, I do have a couple of females that will produce what you are looking for, just ask.
 We do have a couple hundred cows here on the farm, the dogs have the instinct to work and willingness to try, just don't 'need' to.